- To learn what bark beetles are and how they damage trees

 An important bark beetle of concern for Alaska’s forests is the European spruce bark beetle, Ips typographus.

 The European spruce bark beetle (ESBB) is considered one of the most destructive spruce pests in Europe.
 While, ESBB is not established in the United States, it has been detected at ports and is a target of Early Detection Rapid Response (EDRR) trapping efforts in the state.

 ESBB attacks spruce, pine, larch, and fir hosts, though they prefer spruce, and attacks mainly occur in the lower to middle parts of the stem.

-ESBB adults are around 3/16 inch long, cylindrical, brown beetles.
-The larvae are white, legless grubs similar in size to the adults.
-Because of their size and the general difficulty of identifying bark beetles, species-level identifications must be made from adult specimens by trained taxonomists.
+ESBB adults are approximately ¼ in long, cylindrical, brown beetles, and the larvae are up to ¼ inch long, white, legless grubs.
+Because of their size and the general difficulty of identifying bark beetles, species level identifications must be made from adult specimens by trained taxonomists.
 Several species native to Alaska may look similar to the European spruce bark beetle.

 Signs and Symptoms of ESBB include:

 - Pitch tubes and boring dust on bark surfaces

 - Fading foliage in the crown (green to yellow to reddish-brown)

 These signs and symptoms are fairly consistent for most bark beetles.
 Native species producing similar symptoms include the spruce bark beetle and the northern spruce engraver.